 A common misconception is that using a broker will make your insurance plan more expensive.
 That’s simply not true.
 Health insurance premiums are regulated and fixed, meaning the price for a specific plan is the same no matter how you buy it.
 Whether you enroll directly with an insurance company, through the government marketplace, or with the help of a broker, your monthly premium will be identical.
 You get the significant added value of a broker’s personalized service and expertise without paying a single penny more for your coverage.
 It’s one of the few situations where you truly get more without it costing you more.

-How Their Service Remains Free for You
+Why Their Expert Service is Free for You

 The commission-based system is what allows brokers to offer their services at no charge to you.
 But there’s another piece to this puzzle that speaks to a broker’s integrity.
 Reputable brokers earn their living solely through commissions from insurance carriers.
 They don’t make money by selling your personal information to other companies.
 A trustworthy broker will always protect your privacy and is focused on building a long-term relationship with you.
 Their business model is based on providing excellent service so that you continue to be their client year after year, not on making a quick dollar from your data.